wp-plugins/juiz-last-tweet-widget/readme.txt

 * In option: Show action links like Retweet, Reply and Fav
 * In option: little slideshow of one tweet in a list of tweets

-For developpers, numerous hooks are available ;)
+For developpers, numerous hooks are available, template function is available (see FAQ for more info) ;)

 **Languages**